kstenerud/concise-encoding/ce-structure.md

         imaginary: float32
     }

-For our textual encoding scheme, we could represent complex numbers using something like this: `REAL+IMAGINARYi`, where `REAL` and `IMAGINARY` are floats.
+For our textual encoding scheme, we could represent complex numbers using something like `REAL + IMAGINARY`, where `REAL` and `IMAGINARY` are float32s.

+For our textual encoding scheme, we could use the mathematical notation, such as `2.94+3i`.

-For our binary encoding scheme, we could just write the two float32 values directly:
+For our binary encoding scheme, we could write the two float32 values directly:

     78 56 34 12 78 56 34 12 <-- in little endian byte order
     |---------| |---------|